-• A 29-year-old male, employed at a metal stamping company, sustained partial amputation of his toes after a 19,000 lb piece of steel came down on his foot.
+• A 29-year-old male, employed at a metal stamping company, sustained partial amputations of his toes after a 19,000 lb. piece of steel came down on his foot.

-• A 26-year-old male, employed at a tree trimming company, sustained fractures of his lumbar spine and pelvis after he fell when he cut his harness while cutting down a tree.
+• A 26-year-old male, employed at a tree trimming company, sustained fractures of his lumbar spine and pelvis after he mistakenly cut his harness and fell 30 feet from a tree.